Anal and rectal bleeding refers to blood from the anus, the rectum or is on the inside or outside of the feces.

 Rectoanal polyps will be surgically removed.
 Polyps may return at a later date.

-Cancer: Surgery to remove the growth if possible, chemotherapy may also be necessary.
+Cancer: Surgery to remove the growth if possible, chemotherapy or radiotherapy may also be necessary.

 Intestinal parasites such as hookworm are treated with a worming medication.